CIBC-Internal/python/Doc/library/unittest.rst

-   It is also possible to check the production of exceptions, warnings and log messages using the following methods:
+   It is also possible to check the production of exceptions, warnings, and log messages using the following methods:

    +---------------------------------------------------------+--------------------------------------+------------+